DanielRaible76/3D-modeling/Nickel Plate Road/NKP freight station pillar crane/readme.md

 *This project is marked completed

-Model of a still-standing pillar crane located in Lorain, OH, just west of teh Black River drawbridge.
-Originally a manual crane, which was later electrified.
+Model of a still-standing pillar crane located in Lorain, OH, just west of the Black River drawbridge.
+Served the NKP freight station.
+Originally constructed as a manual crane, which was later electrified.

 ![prototype 2 400](https://github.com/user-attachments/assets/43758074-17a0-4179-9e67-a682765cfcbd)
 ![prototype 1 400](https://github.com/user-attachments/assets/ad10a7fd-24fc-439e-85d9-66cefe899052)